Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

 \subsubsection{Prompt Engineering}

-Generative models such as LLMs operate differently from traditional ML models, particularly in their reliance on textual prompts to perform inference.
-Unlike conventional ML approaches, which typically require extensive labelled datasets and task-specific training, pre-trained general-purpose LLMs interpret and execute tasks directly from natural language instructions provided as prompts.

-Accordingly, when developing an LLM-based annotation system such as the proposed approach, careful attention must be paid to the design and formulation of prompts, as their quality and clarity directly impacts the accuracy, consistency, and reliability of the model outputs~\cite{rodriguez_large_2024}.
-Often, seemingly minor adjustments to a prompt can significantly alter the resulting model outputs, which complicates the development of the "optimal" prompt for a given task.
+When developing an LLM-based annotation system such as the proposed approach, careful attention must be paid to the design and formulation of prompts, as their quality and clarity directly impact the accuracy, consistency, and reliability of the model outputs~\cite{rodriguez_large_2024}.

-To account for this, we adopted an iterative prompt development approach for our annotation pipeline.
-Through this iterative process involving continuous refinement based on evaluations of the LLM-generated output, our prompts evolved to encompass several clearly defined components, each serving a distinct purpose:
+With this in mind, we adopted an iterative prompt development approach for our annotation pipeline, starting with simple prompts instructing the LLMs to "annotate or review a given passage based on the transparency requirements mandated by GDPR Articles 13 and 14".
+The prompts then underwent an iterative refinement process based on evaluations of the LLM-generated output on a sample (n=20) of privacy policy passages and resulting tweaks to address observed errors and inaccuracies.
+Through this feedback loop of manual evaluation and tweaking, the prompts evolved to encompass several components, each serving a distinct purpose: